Where should we go from here?

 We recently wrote about this, asking this question: What Needs to Change?

-In our piece, we summarized research, which showed that calls for change and added portfolio complexity have failed to deliver on their promises of increased diversification and increased returns.
+In our piece, we summarized research, which showed that many of the calls for added complexity and change have failed to deliver on their promises of increased diversification and increased returns.

 At the end, we also provided links to a comparative analysis that we have updated each year.
 It highlights how a simple portfolio of index funds has performed as compared to top performing endowments over multiple, rolling 10-year periods.

-In keeping with our annual tradition, below are updates based on the latest performance rankings of top endowments and foundations from the National Association of College and University Business Officers (NACUBO).
+In keeping with our annual tradition, below are updates based on the latest performance rankings and allocations of endowments and foundations from the National Association of College and University Business Officers (NACUBO).

 In providing links to our previous pieces and posting these new rankings, we are not suggesting that simple index portfolios are the correct solution for everyone.
-Every investor, individual and institution has different goals and objectives.
+Every investor has different objectives and some unique valued added strategies exist.

-As we said in our last piece with Joachim Klement, we are just trying to be “more candid that the odds aren’t that great” when it comes to adding value through the selection of active managers or implementation of complex strategies.
+As we wrote in a piece with Joachim Klement, we are just trying to be “more candid that the odds aren’t that great” when it comes to adding value through the implementation of complex strategies.

 Warren Buffett once said this: